0xTadash1/docker-svn/README.md

 alias svn='docker run --rm -v "${PWD}:/mnt${PWD}" 0xTadash1/docker-svn "$PWD"'
 ```

-OR run bellow one, and reload shell.
+OR run bellow one and reload shell.

 - If you use **zsh**,
   ```sh